CodeHarborHub/codeharborhub.github.io/docs/html/html5-apis/geolocation-api.md

 ## Introduction
 In this tutorial, you will learn how to use the Geolocation API to get the user's current location in a web page.
 The HTML Geolocation API is crucial for creating location-aware web applications.
 It allows you to locate a user's position and use this information to provide a more personalized user experience.

-## Prerequisites
-- Basic knowledge of HTML and JavaScript
-- A modern web browser that supports the Geolocation API

 ## Locating the User's Position
 The HTML Geolocation API is used to get the geographical position of a user.
 Since accessing a user's location can compromise privacy, the API only works if the user grants permission.